 Especially when only one spouse is earning a substantial income, the support issues in a divorce will need immediate attention and can prove contentious.
-Whether you expect to pay or receive support payments in a metro Washington, D.C. divorce, the attorneys of Bromberg Rosenthal LLP can explain the key considerations and procedures.
+Whether you expect to pay or receive support payments in a metro Washington, D.C. divorce, the attorneys of Bromberg Rosenthal LLC can explain the key considerations and procedures.
 Contact us in Rockville for additional information.

 Rockville Child Support Attorneys: Call 301-251-6200 or toll free 800-836-9994 in Divorce or Paternity